Fruit Scones that happen to be egg free and vegan

 chocolate scones

-If you are following Meal Plan 1, Meal Plan 3, Meal Plan 7 or Meal Plan 8, make these fruit scones once during the week, and eat them any time you want them.
+If you are following Meal Plan 1, Meal Plan 2, Meal Plan 3, Meal Plan 7 or Meal Plan 8, make these fruit scones once during the week, and eat them any time you want them.
 Any that aren’t eaten on the day of baking will keep best if stored in the freezer and taken out when you want them.
 The recipe contains raisins and some of the meal plans don’t have any raisins available.
 If you are following one without any in the shopping list just leave those out.
 Or if you have any in the cupboard, and want to use them, do, of course, feel free.

 I like to make half as large scones, and the other half of the mixture as small ones.
 Divide up the dough into however many you would like and store any uneaten on the same day of baking in the freezer as they stale quickly.